digital-cognition-co-in/Tensors_et_al/README_tfNotes_.md

 - We train the NEURAL NET to deduce the WEIGHTS and BIASES on its own.
 - The Python Class of the Weights Variable is ```# <class 'tensorflow.python.ops.variables.Variable'>``` .
 If we were to Print() the Weights variable in the terminal - we get to see ```<tf.Variable 'Variable_1:0' shape=(784, 10) dtype=float32_ref> ```.
 We dont see a ARRAY of any sort ??
 Why ??

-- When we TRAIN the - nn - initialize WEIGHTS and BIASES to soem RANDOM Values ?? [ WHAT RANDOM - within what RANGE etc ??]
+- When we TRAIN the - nn - initialize WEIGHTS and BIASES to some RANDOM Values ?? [ WHAT RANDOM - within what RANGE etc ??]
 - One HOT ENCODING Values - 0-9 .
 The VECTOR of ACTUAL PROBABILITIES.
 This is ONE HOT ENCODED with the 1 at the INDEX of the DESIRED CATEGORY or NUMBER.
 - The Other VECTOR is the VECTOR of PREDICTED / COMPUTED-  PROBABILITIES .
 - Now we need to CALCULATE the DISTANCE between these two VECTORS.